-NOTE: The details for the MDA MnS producer discovery by the NWDAF may be based on the existing procedure defined in 3GPP SA5 TS 32.101.
+NOTE: The details for the MDA MnS producer discovery by the NWDAF may be based on the existing procedure defined in 3GPP SA5 TS 28.537 .

+Editor Note: Merging wih S2-2206132 is for FFS.

 6.X.2 Procedures

 If a consumer requires analytics from NWDAF that rely on input from MDAF the following apply.